aws-solutions-library-samples/guidance-for-intelligent-route-optimization-on-aws/README.md

 #### Step 3: Initialize the AppSync GraphQL API

-Continue by adding an AppSync API:
+From the root of the projec folder, continue by adding an AppSync API:

 ```sh
 amplify add api